-It is proposed that the application of the Code will apply at the time of certification of the plan of subdivision.
+It is proposed that the application of the Code will apply at the time of certification of the plan of subdivision (see Appendix 17 - Medium Density Site Concept Plan).

 ROAD LAYOUT

 The subdivision design is responsive to the topography of the land which falls gradually from the north-eastern site corner to the south-west.
 The proposed extension of Fongeo Drive to connect with Point Cook Road has been devised to follow this slope, providing a logical and cost effective layout reflected in the orientation and size of allotments.
 This aims to minimise cut and fill and also facilitates connection to Parkwood Terrace.
 Fongeo Drive is a road that is defined within the Future Urban Structure (FUS) of the PSP.
 The application submitted is consistent with the design set out in the PSP.